Home » Breakfast and brunch recipes » How to make Lemon Ricotta Pancakes

 If you make a purchase through one of the affiliate links, I make a few pennies at no extra cost to you.
 Questions?
 Please see disclosure for info.

 I’m sure we’ve all had pancakes that needed butter, blueberry syrup or some kind of jam to give them flavor, right?
 Rest easy, friends.
-You can eat these straight out of the pan.
+You can eat these straight out of the pan, they are that good.

 Ingredients